Art Center's annual member show and sale is Feb 15-16

-VENICE — The place to be Feb.
-15-16 is Venice Art Center for its annual Fine Arts Show and Sale.
+VENICE — The place to be Saturday and Sunday is Venice Art Center for its annual Fine Arts Show and Sale.

 Every square inch of the recently enlarged center will be filled with paintings, jewelry, ceramics, pottery, photos, stained glass windows, art glass, prints, digital art, religious icons, books and more — all made by local artisans — most of whom are VAC members and in many cases, instructors.